 Independent VoicesThis link opens in a new windowIndependent Voices is an open access digital collection of alternative press newspapers, magazines and journals.
 These materials were produced by feminists, dissident GIs, campus radicals, Native Americans, anti-war activists, Black Power advocates, Hispanics, LGBT activists, the extreme right-wing press and alternative literary magazines during the latter half of the 20th century.

-LGBT Magazine ArchiveThis link opens in a new windowArchival runs of 26 of the most influential, longest-running serial publications covering LGBT interests.
+LGBT Magazine ArchiveThis link opens in a new windowArchival runs of more than 40 of the most influential, longest-running serial publications covering LGBT interests.
 Includes the pre-eminent US and UK titles – The Advocate and Gay Times, respectively.
 Chronicles more than six decades of the history and culture of the LGBT community.
 In addition to LGBT/gender/sexuality studies, this material also serves related disciplines such as sociology, political science, psychology, health, and the arts.
 Some publications may contain explicit content.

 LGBT Thought and CultureThis link opens in a new windowBooks, periodicals, and archival materials documenting LGBT political, social and cultural movements throughout the twentieth century and into the present day.

 Phyllis Lyon, Del Martin and the Daughters of BilitisThis link opens in a new windowDrawn from the archives of the Gay, Lesbian, Bisexual and Transgender Historical Society in the U.S., this archive contains information on the founding and growth of the homophile movement, especially the Daughters of Bilitis and The Ladder magazine, including early meeting minutes, correspondence, chapter records, membership data, and manuscripts unavailable elsewhere.
 Coverage is 1955-1984.